MusicPlayerDaemon/MPD/doc/user.rst

      - The name of the plugin
    * - **enabled yes|no**
      - Allows you to disable a playlist plugin without recompiling.
 By default, all plugins are enabled.
+   * - **as_directory yes|no**
+     - With this option, a playlist file of this type is parsed during database update and converted to a virtual directory, allowing MPD clients to access individual entries.
+By default, this is only enabled for the :ref:`cue plugin <cue_playlist>`.

 More information can be found in the :ref:`playlist_plugins` reference.